Graduate Certificate Programs

 The Graduate Certificate in Public Policy Analysis provides an opportunity to obtain the tools necessary to analyze and to shape public policy at the local, state, and national levels.
 Students gain an understanding of the political and legal processes of policymaking, develop skills central to conducting research on policy questions, and learn techniques for evaluating the effectiveness of competing policies.

 The goal of the Graduate Certificate in Security and Resilience Studies is to prepare students to manage contemporary transnational risks through a systematic understanding of the principles and policies for enhancing the security and resilience of communities and critical systems.
-Students will meet these goals through the following certificate requirements:
+Students will meet these goals by studying synthetic approaches to managing transnational risks and taking courses in cyberspace policy, security administration, or counterrorism.
+Students will also exercise leadership through team projects and develop applied learning skills through group assignments and projects that focus on how to respond to man-made threats and naturally occurring hazards.

 The Graduate Certificate in Urban Analytics prepares students to manage the complex issues involved with rapidly expanding data and technological resources in cities.
 Students learn the practical and theoretical knowledge necessary to understand the intricacies of interconnected urban systems and to analyze how these systems work together to create sustainable, resilient, and just cities.
 The curriculum emphasizes the expertise needed to bridge emerging technological capacities and traditional policymaking processes.
 Students cultivate applied skills in visual presentation, analysis, and modeling of new datasets—all of which inform investment and policymaking.